MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/Window.md

 See the docs for [class `$Gtk`.IconTheme] for more details.
 On some platforms, the window icon is not used at all.

-Note that this has nothing to do with the WM-ICON-NAME property which is mentioned in the ICCCM.
+Note that this has nothing to do with the WM_ICON_NAME property which is mentioned in the ICCCM.

     method set-icon-name (  Str $name )